mcarlson/BuildingBlockAPI/README.md

 Each building block API definition should be stored in a YAML file that is compatible with the OpenAPI 3.1 standard

-# How will working groups work with the architecture group?
+# How will groups work with the architecture group?

 Each working group is responsible for defining and documenting the functional requirements for their block.
 A building block definition template will be provided to assist with this process: https://docs.google.com/document/d/1l-AFTtwBY3RpnlcCiUi3ifBVUNMI1AiM/edit?rtpof=true